TheGoodlike13/liberty_or_death/README.md

 application...
 I give up.
 I don't care.
 I'll just make it redirect to '/test' in both cases.
 That'll fix it.
 Except this time even though i **REMOVED** the no-caching filter... it didn't cache it...

+Moving everything to '/config/webapp' doesn't help the app to find things.
+I am concerned, however, because I also couldn't find '/test' directory either.
+It used to be mapped, but when we changed everything to 'jakarta.jakartaee-api', it seems to be lost.

+After moving everything to '/src/main/webapp' in a last ditch effort, things go even more wild somehow.
+Instead of giving me the form, the page demands login... even in '/'.
+I refuse, which leaves the page blank.
+If I navigate to '/test' myself, then finally login using the browser form... it still gives me error.
+Although I can manually navigate to 'success.html' I suppose.
+That might be a good reason to put a limit on it instead of '/home'.
+This default behavior is making me go nuts.

+Except while this works in the example app, it doesn't work for this one, even if I clear cookies.
+Maybe I need to clear cookies AND cache?
+Nope, still no protection.
+What if I reset it to '/test' and restart?
+Nope.
+The browser has just gone nuts from this application.
+It only works like before in private window, and then (I assume) it prevents ANY page from being accessed without password.
+For no reason.

+At least there are no caching problems with webapp...

+So I re-install the WHOLE GRADLE and finally the features with updated versions work.
+Except they work the same as old versions, which is completely different from the example.
+What the fuck?
+I even try multiple jakarta versions, and we still get an error on the TestServlet.

+So I come back the other day and try to break the [#gradle_example_app](#gradle_example_app), but I am unsuccessful.
+What happens instead is that rather than the example app breaking as I port the changes over from this app, this app becomes RANDOMLY fixed.

+Yes, you read that right.
+This app started working now.
+For no reason.
+I even tried UNDOING any small changes I made in the process, but it literally continues to work no matter what.
+I even purged web cache every time to be sure.

+That's right folks!
+I have **NO IDEA** why this works.
+Only that it does.
+Somehow.
+I guess you should start with the example app, get it working, then start making changes.
+That's the only sane way to make sense of this.